suzannepk/slurm_HPCC/README.md

 ```
 If all goes right, you will see that this produces an executable file called `hello_mpi_omp`.
 You may use `ls` to verify that the file is present.
 If you don't see it retrace your steps to find what you missed.
 You may also ask an instructor.

-Now that we have an executable to run, lets use a batch script to run it!
+Now that we have an executable to run, let’s modify and use a batch script to run it!

 Batch Scripts
 -------------